Wnt-7A Induces Presynaptic Colocalization Of Î±7-Nicotinic Acetylcholine Receptors And Adenomatous Polyposis Coli In Hippocampal Neurons

 Digital Object Identifier (DOI)

 FarÃas, Ginny G.; VallÃ©s, Ana S.; Colombres, Marcela; Godoy, Juan A.; Toledo, Enrique M.; Lukas, Ronald J.; Barrantes, Francisco J.; and Inestrosa, Nibaldo C., "Wnt-7A Induces Presynaptic Colocalization Of Î±7-Nicotinic Acetylcholine Receptors And Adenomatous Polyposis Coli In Hippocampal Neurons" (2007).
-Neurobiology.
+Translational Neuroscience.
 288.